al4/vaultsmith/README.md

 Vault authentication is handled by environment variables (the same ones as the Vault client, as vaultsmith uses the same code).
 So ensure VAULT_ADDR and VAULT_TOKEN are set.
 ```

+It is _strongly_ recommended that you use the --dry option before running against any live server.
+If it indicates that it would do something unexpected, set log-level to debug with `--log-level
+debug` and it will show you (in go terms) exactly what it would write.

 Examples
 --------